okdpta/PROJECT/readme.md

-my 3rd mproject. still trying this shit out
+this is the 3rd project am trying out